mdefy/ngx-markdown-editor/README.md

 Configuring the statusbar is very similar to configuring the toolbar, only simpler as there are only two properties for an item.

-The `statusbarItems` input property is an array of type
+The `statusbar` input property is an array of type

 ```typescript
 type NgxMdeStatusbarItemDef = NgxMdeStatusbarItemName | NgxMdeStatusbarItem;